Florida Covering Kids & Families

-All Floridians will have access to high quality health care coverage.
+All Floridians will have access to quality, affordable healthcare coverage.

-In August 2013, FL-CKF was awarded funding under the federal Affordable Care Act (ACA) to create a Navigator program in Florida to begin assisting consumers with enrolling in coverage with the Health Insurance Marketplace (Healthcare.gov).
-Under the Covering Florida Consortium, FL-CKF and its 11 contracted partners cover all 67 counties in Florida with over 150 Navigators providing outreach and enrollment assistance services.
-FL-CKF has received 3 subsequent cooperative agreement awards each year since 2013, now totaling over $21 million in funding.
+In 2013, FL-CKF was awarded funding under the Affordable Care Act to create a Navigator program in Florida to assist consumers with enrolling in coverage under the Health Insurance Marketplace (Healthcare.gov).
+Under the Covering Florida Consortium, FL-CKF and its contracted partners cover all 67 counties, with over 150 Navigators providing outreach and enrollment assistance services.
+Covering Florida Navigators provide enrollment assistance for free and without bias to all Floridians seeking health coverage.

 In addition to assisting with marketplace coverage, FL-CKF has partner organizations that specifically help enroll eligible children in Florida Medicaid and Children’s Health Insurance Program (CHIP), known as Florida KidCare.